glorpen/docker-hostdns/README.rst

 .. sourcecode::

    usage: docker-hostdns [-h] [--zone ZONE] [--dns-server DNS_SERVER]
                       [--dns-key-secret DNS_KEY_SECRET]
-                         [--dns-key-name DNS_KEY_NAME] [--daemonize] [--verbose]
+                      [--dns-key-name DNS_KEY_NAME] [--daemonize PIDFILE]
-                         [--syslog]
+                      [--verbose] [--syslog]

+   Update BIND nameserver zone with Docker hosts via DNS Updates.

    optional arguments:
-     -h, --help            show this help message and exit --zone ZONE           Dns zone to update
+     -h, --help            show this help message and exit --zone ZONE           Dns zone to update, defaults to "docker".
      --dns-server DNS_SERVER
-                           Address of DNS server which will be updated --dns-key-secret DNS_KEY_SECRET
+                           Address of DNS server which will be updated, defaults to 127.0.0.1.
+     --dns-key-secret DNS_KEY_SECRET
                            DNS Server key secret for use when updating zone.
 Use '-' to read from stdin.
      --dns-key-name DNS_KEY_NAME
-                           DNS Server key name for use when updating zone --daemonize, -d       Daemonize after start
+                           DNS Server key name for use when updating zone.
+     --daemonize PIDFILE, -d PIDFILE
+                           Daemonize after start and store PID at given path.
      --verbose, -v         Give more output.
 Option is additive, and can be used up to 3 times.
-     --syslog              Log to syslog
+     --syslog              Enable logging to syslog.

 The ``--daemonize`` options is only available when you have installed ``python-daemon3`` package.